The New Negro: The "Old" vs The "New" Negro

-Alain Locke commonly draws on the theme of the "Old" vs. the "New Negro".
-The Old Negro according to Locke was a “creature of moral debate and historical controversy”.
+Locke commonly draws on the theme of the "Old" vs. the "New Negro".
+The Old Negro according to Locke was a "creature of moral debate and historical controversy".
 The Old Negro was restricted by the inhumane conditions of slavery that he was forced to live in; historically traumatized due to events forced upon them and the social perspective of them as a whole.
 The Old Negro was something to be pushed and moved around and told what to do and worried about.
 The Old Negro was a product of stereotypes and judgments that were put on them, not ones that they created.
 They were forced to live in a shadow of themselves and others' actions.

-The New Negro according to Locke is a Negro that now has an understanding of oneself.
-They no longer lack self respect and self dependence, which has created a new dynamic and allowed the birth of the New Negro.
+The New Negro, according to Locke, refers to Negroes who now have an understanding of themselves.
+They no longer lack self-respect and self-dependence, which has created a new dynamic and allowed the birth of the New Negro.
 The Negro spirituals revealed themselves; suppressed for generations under the stereotypes of Wesleyan hymn harmony, secretive, half-ashamed, until the courage of being natural brought them out—and behold, there was folk music.
-They have become the Negro of today which is also the changed Negro.
-Locke speaks about the migration having an effect on the Negro, leveling the playing field and increasing the realm of how the Negro is viewed because they were moved out of the south and into other areas where they could start over.
-The migration in a sense transformed the Negro and fused them together as they all came from all over the world, all walks of life, and all different backgrounds.
+They have become the Negro of today, which is also the changed Negro.
+Locke speaks about the migration having an effect on the Negro, leveling the playing field and increasing the realm of the Negro because they were moved out of the South and into areas where they could start over.
+The migration in a sense transformed Negroes and fused them together as they came from all over the world, all walks of life, and all different backgrounds.